Dang-Hoang-Tung/FastAPI-NextJS__IncidentAnalysis/README.md

 - cd into frontend/app: `npm run dev`
 - Go to localhost:3000 to try it

+## Codebase overview

+As this is a prototype, I kept the codebase structure as simple as possible.

+All backend code is in `backend/app/main.py`
+- APIs
+- LangChain models (fallback + structured output)
+- LangChain chains
+- RAG system
+- Logging

+All frontend code is in `frontend/app/page.tsx`
+- Inputs
+- Fetching logic
+- Displaying to user

 ## Demo screenshot

 <img width="881" height="948" alt="image" src="https://github.com/user-attachments/assets/fe0f7e66-3fd7-439a-bb6a-541143141952" />